rossjones/shortly/README.md

     cd /opt/shortly
     git clone git@github.com:rossjones/shortly-templates.git

 You should make a note of the path to the templates, you'll need it in the configuration step later.
-In this case it is /opt/shortly/shortly-templates
+In this case it is `/opt/shortly/shortly-templates`

+If you don't like the default templates, and want to provide your own, you can just fork the [shortly-templates](git@github.com:rossjones/shortly-templates.git) project and make your own modifications to the CSS, HTML or JS.

 ## Configuration